 As you would expect, 96-sheet billboards are larger and cover a total area of 3m x 12m.
 They are also priced accordingly, with a typical advert costing upwards of £500 per week on average.

 That said, there more cost-effective options available from certain suppliers.
-A 52-week booking from Airoutdoor can secure costs as little as £180 per week plus a £275 production fee which covers printing, carriage, billposting and any required reprints due to damage within the first 6 weeks after posting, which is considerably cheaper than some supplier’s 48-page price plans.
+A 52-week booking from Airoutdoor can secure costs as little as £180 per week plus a £275 production fee which covers printing, carriage, billposting and any required reprints due to damage within the first 6 weeks after posting, which is considerably greater value than some supplier’s 48-page price plans.

 Here is a comparable pricing chart on standard 96 sheet paper billboards for a booking period of two weeks.
 Again, carried out by our market research team on Clear Channel and Primesight pricing in comparison with Airoutdoor.